My New Bellami Human Hair Extensions – Review and Tips

 I was happy with these and wore them a few times.
 They matched perfectly because I dyed them and I was able to physically go into the hair store to match the color and texture – something you can’t really do online.
 Then I heard about Bellami Hair Extensions.
 I read a few great reviews and I had really wanted to finally just buy a pair of clip in extensions without having to spend a few hours of my own making them.
 So after some researching I placed my order.
 I picked the color #2 which is a dark brown.
 I knew that I was going to have to take the hair extensions to my hair dresser to dye them so I picked a color that was a little lighter than my hair to be able to match them perfectly.
 What I love about the Bellamis is you get a TON of hair and the clips are very strong and really grab your hair.
 They are also very long and silky.
 The only downside of having really long extensions is they can sometimes appear more fake, so I recommend having yours trimmed down by your hair stylist so they can match the natural layers of your hair.

 My Bellami clip ins cost $150 and I have to say it was well worth it.
 Normally when I make my own I get good hair and a pack costs me $50-$65.
 I will usually buy two packs because I want them to be thick.
 Then I have to buy the supplies like clips, needle and thread.
 I then have to dye them, let them dry and make them.
 I always usually find those items at Sally’s Hair Supply.
 It takes up an entire day to do them start to finish and it’s just exhausting.
 I wanted to just buy a set I know would be great quality and last me a long time.
 So I placed the order and they arrived in about a week.
 I was so excited to get them!
+The packaging has changed since my first order, I have since bought a second pair that were shorter and not as heavy (I ordered the color #1C this time and the 160gram set)

 You get two 4 clip pieces, two 3 clip pieces, two two clip pieces and 4 single clip pieces.
 That is a lot of hair.
 And all the clips minus the singles are double wefted.
 That means they double up the hair with one on top of one another to make them thicker.
 The clips are very strong and hold the hair in place.
 Some clips don’t do a good job of this but these do.
 The last thing you want when wearing extensions is to dear the slightest tug or a really big hug from someone will pull them right out of your head.
 That would be embarrassing!
 I always like to spray my hair at the root then tease it a little bit so the clip has something to hold onto.
 If you have thin hair this will be a good idea.